 If you are looking for a good deal, January is typically a prime time to snag one.

-Tickets over the busy New Years Holiday and Martin Luther King, Jr. weekend are pricy.
+Tickets over the busy New Year's Holiday and Martin Luther King, Jr. weekend are pricey.
 But if you can avoid traveling over those dates, you'll find some of the lowest prices of the year.

 Also, January has seen discounts of some sort for at least the past 6 years (which is as long as we've been tracking them).